usdot-jpo-ode/jpo-tim-builder/README.md

 **Step 1**: Build the REST service

-Navigate to the root directory of the service and build:
+Navigate to the service directory and build:

 ```bash
  cd service/complete